WellthCare

 First, take a deep breath.
-The answer depends heavily on the type of health plan you have, when you enrolled, and whether your coverage is through an employer, the individual marketplace, or a public program like Medicare.
-In most cases today-thanks to the Affordable Care Act (ACA)-the answer is a clear "yes."
-But there are important nuances every employee and employer should understand.
+The answer depends on what kind of plan you have, when you signed up, and where it comes from — through an employer, the marketplace, or a public program like Medicare.
+In most cases today — thanks to the Affordable Care Act (ACA) — the answer is a clear "yes."
+But there are a few nuances you should know about.

-For any major medical health plan that is "ACA-compliant" (including most employer-sponsored group plans and plans purchased through the Health Insurance Marketplace), the law is straightforward: insurers cannot refuse to cover you, charge you more, or exclude coverage for a pre-existing condition.
-This applies to all individuals, regardless of age or medical history.
-The only exception is for "grandfathered" individual plans that existed before March 23, 2010-but these are increasingly rare.
+For any major medical health plan that is "ACA-compliant" (including most employer-sponsored group plans and plans purchased through the Health Insurance Marketplace), the law is simple: insurers can't deny you coverage, hike your premiums, or exclude a condition you already have.
+This applies to all individuals, no matter your age or medical history.
+The only exception is for "grandfathered" individual plans that existed before March 23, 2010 — but those are increasingly rare.

 How to Check Your Specific Plan